future-redacted/post-symbolic-engineering/essays/Comparative Analysis.md

-(This is where the Knuth-style comparative analysis will be inserted, trimmed for brevity in this cell.)
+(This is where the style comparative analysis will be inserted.)